nickmachairas/doctorate/docs/a1-edafos/edafos.rst

 It is common practice that after layers have been delineated within a soil profile, the geotechnical properties for each layer are derived by averaging the available data for each layer. :numref:`spt_delineation_example_table` offers an example of this process for "North Abutment S-1".

-.. table:: Field and average N values (North Abutment S-1)
+.. table:: Appendix: Field and average N values (North Abutment S-1)
    :widths: auto
    :align: center
    :name: spt_delineation_example_table